ThinkDataEd/student/docs/unit1/lesson11.md

 ###**Lesson**

-1. For this lesson you will be sorting histograms.
+1. For this lesson you will be sorting 18 histograms into groups according to their shapes.

+    <iframe src="https://drive.google.com/file/d/1Fi124gbqbsOv60b64RJF8z-sudNRKOoI/preview" width="640" height="480"></iframe>

 2. In a histogram, the type of data being measured is represented on the horizontal axis, and the vertical axis represents how many observations are in each bar.

-3. You will sort the histograms into different groups according to their shapes.
-Histograms that have similar shapes should be placed together in one of the six boxes.
-The activity has been formatted so that you can place the histograms directly on top of each other to verify whether or not their shapes are similar.
+3. Histograms that have similar shapes should be placed together in one of the six boxes.
+This activity has been formatted so that you can place the histograms directly on top of each other to verify whether or not their shapes are similar.

-    **Note:** Open the document below using Google Slides and make a copy onto your Google Drive.
+    **Directions:** Copy the [Histogram Sort](https://docs.google.com/presentation/d/13zV2aIMvO7HMZQ3hhFsqGba2r6P0qhua5ult62q2P6E/copy?usp=sharing) PowerPoint slide to your Google Slides.
 Find **View** on the menu option, then go to **Zoom** and choose **50%** to view the 18 histograms that need to be sorted.

-    <iframe src="https://drive.google.com/file/d/1S-ZWu003iZ_LmeMWMtlMEys0KRPm14CA/copy" width="640" height="480"></iframe>

-4. Once you have sorted the histograms into groups, answer the following questions in your Data Science Journals:
+4. Once you have sorted the histograms into groups, answer the following questions in your IDS Journal:

     100. <strong style="color: red;"> Describe what’s similar about the plots in each group.</strong>